lightlace/cpp-docs.de-de/docs/standard-library/complex-functions.md

 ### <a name="parameters"></a>Parameter

+*complexNum*<br/>
-*ComplexNum* die komplexe Zahl, deren Exponentialfunktion bestimmt wird.
+Die komplexe Zahl, deren Exponentialfunktion bestimmt wird

 ### <a name="return-value"></a>Rückgabewert